SimonVandenhende/Awesome-Multi-Task-Learning/README.md

 # Awesome Multi-Task Learning
 This page contains a list of papers and projects on multi-task learning.
+Feel free to create a pull request if you wish to add any additional content.
-If interested, please consider reading our recent survey paper:
+If you are interested, please consider reading our recent survey paper.

 ```
 @article{vandenhende2020revisiting,